 Never forget markets are simply a collection of people making investment decisions.
 Those people have the same human emotions as everyone else.
-They make rash decisions, are gripped by fear of the unknown and have a herd mentality because they don’t want to stand out if they’re wrong against the rest of the pack.
+They make rash decisions, are gripped by fear of the unknown and have a herd mentality because they don’t want to stand out if they’re wrong.

 That’s why sometimes markets can appear to be overly skittish when the reality doesn’t seem to justify the rash decisions.

-While super fund returns will be hit by the sharemarket downturn, remember it won’t be as bad because most fund managers have a diverse portfolio across property and fixed interest as well.
+While super fund returns will be hit by volatile sharemarkets, remember it won’t be as bad as the general sharemarket.
+That’s because most super fund managers have a diverse portfolio across property and fixed interest investments as well.

 Those who are salary sacrificing into superannuation should continue as normal.
 Remember if you’re contributing the same amount each month, today’s contribution will buy more than last month’s.
 It’s the same effect as dollar-cost-averaging.